Resources

 - Keep a journal detailing the many places you travel to throughout the week.
 Don’t just write down the place, but keep track of as many details about the location as you can.
 Was it loud or quiet?
 Busy or calm?
 Formal or casual?
 Did it make you feel at ease or on edge?
 Conspicuous or hidden?
 Even within your own home: How do you react to being in your kitchen?
 Bedroom?
 Office?
 Sitting Room?
 Front porch.
 Notice your reactions and demeanor, and notice the many various ways that you approach different settings.

-Month 4: Speech and Habits
+Month 4: Virtual and At-Home Tapings

 An article by Backstage.com

-An article by New York Film Academy
+An article by Toronto Film School

 An article by Backstage.com